lklimek/klimek.ws/content/opportunity/reactjs-dev.md

 draft: false
 ---

-We are looking for an experienced ReactJS front-end developer, who will lead our efforts to deliver easy-to-use, elegant front-end for our platform.
+We are looking for an experienced ReactJS front-end developer, who will lead our efforts to deliver easy-to-use, elegant web application for [acreto.io](https://www.acreto.io) platform.

 You will be responsible for:

 - Technical design and implementation of front-end to our platform, based on wireframes prepared by UI/UX team
 - Consume REST APIs developed by other team members
-- Providing requirements to API developers, to satisfy our needs
+- Work with API developers, QA engineers, DevOps and marketing team to deliver great solution for our customers
 - Documenting your work in confluence
 - Keep track of your work in Jira

-Required skills:
+### Required skills:

 - ReactJS, HTML, Javascript, jQuery, CSS
 - Use of REST web services